-The J.W. and Lois Stafford Library is housed in a facility built in 1989, with a light and open atmosphere offering an environment conducive to learning that will help students throughout their college careers.
-The library is open more than 80 hours per week and staff members are available to provide reference help to students at all times.
-Library instruction is provided on an individual basis as well as to classes
+The J.W. and Lois Stafford Library provides a place for students to study individually or in groups.
+The library is open more than 80 hours a week and staff members are available to provide assistance and answer questions at all times for persons visiting the library or by phone or email.
+Library instruction is provided to individuals or to classes.

-The library's collection of materials supports the curriculum of Columbia College with over 80,000 items (books, CDs, videos, etc.) and more than six hundred periodical, magazine and newspaper titles in paper and on microfilm.
-Copy machines are provided for student use.
+The library's collection supports the curriculum of Columbia College with over 80,000 items (books, videos, compact discs, etc.) and more than 250 magazine, journal and newspaper titles in paper.
+Arthur, the library's catalog, is available on the internet.
+The library classroom is for group study and library instruction.
+Copy machines and other equipment are available for student use.

 Library computers provide access to a variety of databases and the Internet.
-Over fifteen online databases are available to search for full-text or indexed articles from professional journals, legal publications, newspapers and magazines.
-Students are able to access the databases from off campus by using their services account.
+Over fifty online databases are available to search for full-text or indexed articles from professional journals, legal publications, newspapers and magazines, and reference publication.
+Students are able to access the databases from off campus by using their eServices account.

-Columbia College is a member of the MOBIUS Consortium (Missouri Bibliograpic Information User System).
-This membership provides Columbia College students access to the collections of more than fifty academic libraries in the state of Missouri.
+Columbia College is a member of the MOBIUS Consortium.
+This membership provides Columbia College students access to the collections of more than sixty academic libraries in the state of Missouri.
 Students can borrow books by using the MOBIUS online catalog or visiting a participating library.
-Students taking classes at Missouri extended sites can use MOBIUS libraries in the area.
+Students taking classes at Missouri extended campuses can use MOBIUS libraries in the area.